aczoo/Instagram/README.md

 - [x] Users can click out of the details fragment with the surrounding space
 - [x] Displays a shortened timestamp on the home page
   - [x] Displays a lengthened timestamp on the details fragment
+- [x] Protected/hidden text field for passwords in the login and signup activities

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):